By Adenike Lucas

 Mr Malami is striving to strengthen the institution and close loop holes, while Mr Magu is focused on fighting perceived enemies.

 Mr Magu has so failed with his gra-gra blackmail method of harassment, even whistle-blowers are no longer trusting of him.

 But instead of taking cues from Mr Malami, SAN, Nigeria’s chief law enforcer, Mr Magu is tackling corruption on the pages of newspapers.
 One of the reasons why Nigeria was suspended from the Egmont group.

 His monotonous rhyme of “corruption fighting back,” is another parodox of his nature.

 The story of the suspension, was not corruption fighting back.
-Neither was the expose which led to the arrest of the popular publisher Abusidiqu.
+Neither was the expose written by Ms Lucas, which led to the arrest of the popular publisher Abusidiqu.

-The accusation by staff that was published on this website were later corraborated by the DSS, who stated outrightly that Mr Magu has failed the intergrity test.
+The accusation by staff that was published on this website and Abusidiqu’s blog were later corroborated by the DSS, who stated out rightly that Mr Magu has failed the integrity test.